shethrushil/How-to-Make-Background-Image-Responsive-in-CSS/README.md

 # How-to-Make-Background-Image-Responsive-in-CSS
-download the html file and jepg file and ri=un it
+download the html file and jpg file and run it